matachi/mve255-matematisk-analys-i-flera-variabler/README.md

 found extreme points, eigenvalues and a bunch of images.
 The [Google Docs version can be accessed here](https://docs.google.com/document/d/1TpmuT33LReuyjWPvGgq1A2E5tpHZDUubNsesFsPfhVM/edit).
-Anyone has access to view and write comments in the document.
+Anyone has access to view the document and write comments in it.

 ### Part 1